DataKind-SG/un-women-proj-inspire/analysis/README.md

 Execution
 ---------
-In RStudio, you can open the file and run the entire file by clicking on "Source" button
+In RStudio, you can open the file, setwd() to the directory where the analysis directory is and run the entire file by clicking on "Source" button

 Expected Output
 ---------------
-In the same directory, the following files will be created:
+In the /data directory, the following files will be created:
 - 01 application country names per year.xlsx
 - 02 impact country names per year.xlsx
 - 03 application country numbers per year.xlsx